Develop customised tax strategies that align with their business goals

 To address the tax challenges arising from the digitalisation of the economy, the OECD is currently working on a two-pillar solution, primarily focusing on reallocation of profits to market jurisdiction (Pillar One) and providing a coordinated system of taxation by implementing a global minimum tax (Pillar Two).

-India is actively involved in the BEPS project in alliance with the OECD and G20 member countries and has been a frontrunner in adopting certain unilateral measures, such as Equalisation Levy on online advertisements and Significant Economic Presence (SEP) provisions, in its domestic law to ensure parity with BEPS recommendations.
+India is actively involved in the BEPS project in alliance with the OECD and G20 member countries and has been a frontrunner in adopting certain unilateral measures, such as Equalisation Levy on online advertisements abolished now and Significant Economic Presence (SEP) provisions, in its domestic law to ensure parity with BEPS recommendations.
 India also supports the two-pillar solution and has been involved in discussions to ensure that the interests of developing countries are considered.
 While India has not formally introduced the two-pillar solution in the domestic law, it has shown its intent to introduce such rules in future.

 India adopted the concept of SEP through the Finance Act, 2018.
 SEP has expanded the scope of the term ‘Business Connection’ under domestic law (a concept parallel to Permanent Establishment under tax treaties).
 This is a significant change, whereby non-residents selling goods/services may be liable to tax under Indian domestic law.
 Considering that SEP has a very wide connotation, accessibility to tax treaty becomes very important.